cmillani/cmillani.github.io/_posts/2022-02-12-terraforming-home-assistant.markdown

 Fortunately, I found the `hyphen` difference (by accident) before going through the `write_files` route, simply copying the files manually.

 Other configuration that was tackled with `cloud_init` was setting the default IP.
-Currently, I bridge the host network to the guests, and I wanted to have a predefined IP configured, so it would be easier to follow up with commands.
+Currently I bridge the host network to the guests, and I wanted to have a predefined IP configured.
 This required a change to a part of `cloud_init`'s configuration and `libvirt_domain`'s `network_interface`.

 Thankfully, on terraform script I just had to change the `network_interface` to:
 ```tf